EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 A month later I read the book [Beginning Python from novice to Professional](/en/learn-python-from-scratch-beginning-python-review/) and experienced the beauty of Python's simplicity and versatility.

 With Python I could do everything: create desktop applications, web pages, simple scripts to automate tasks, all with a syntax simple and predictable enough for a programming layman like me.
-A few weeks were enough for Python to become my favorite programming language (it still is today), and I went from my first "Hello World" to more complicated things.
+A few weeks were enough for Python to become my favorite programming language (it still is today, but now I have sidechicks), and I went from my first "Hello World" to more complicated things.

 ## Using Python to make my life easier